evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ## Addendum: A NIO Wrapper

-For this chat application ([after my friend Andrea][andrea] bugged me to no end), I have decided to use [the JDK's asynchronous Socket API][asyncsocket].
+For this chat application, [my friend Andrea][andrea] bugged me to no end to use [the JDK's asynchronous Socket API][asyncsocket].
+In all fairness, he actually rewrote my code from scratch.
+Then I reformatted it a bit.
 The `AsynchronousServerSocketChannel` API provides all you need to `accept()` incoming connections from clients.
 For instance:

 ```java
 var socketChannel = AsynchronousServerSocketChannel.open();